VRGroupRWTH/DaVE/website/content/guide_content.md

 +pvs.ColorBy(ctBonesvtiDisplay, ('POINTS', 'concentration'))
 ```

+If you want to turn this visualization with your data into an entry for DaVE, you need to copy the example folder from which your example derives, do some renaming and change the data set to your own.
+You have to rename the following in the visualization.yaml:

+  - name
+  - date
+  - potentially some tags
+  - url for the dataset

+Although this example should work now, the dscription.md should also be adapted to decribe your use case with a detailed description, limitations and references for the dataset.

+With everything set, you can do a pull request for your example to [DaVE](https://github.com/Jens-Koenen/DaVE).

 </div>
 <div id="changingvis" outline_label="Changing Existing Visualizations" outline_indent="1" markdown="1">

 #### Changing Existing Visualizations ####

 If you want to adapt the visualization itself, you can change the visualization trace itself, at least for the ParaView examples.
-For example you can add a filter extracting a subset of your data to the pipeline.
+Let us exemplify this by adding a filter that extracts a subset of your data to the pipeline.

 Using the example of the volume rendering pipeline again, we add a subset extraction filter to the pipeline.